Aliya-Tariq/Aliya-Tariq/README.md

 - 🌱 I’m currently learning **AI/ML and game development**

-- 👯 I’m open to collaborate with developers here on **any unique and intreseting project**
+- 👯 I’m open to collaborate with developers here on **any unique and interesting project**

 - 💬 Ask me about **Javascript, CSS frameworks, unity, godot**